ullibodnar/c-to-f/README.md

 # Celsius to Fahrenheit (and back!)
 Converter

-This project was made with React, Redux, and especially <3
+This project was made with React, Redux, and especially :heart:

 ...

-;)
+:wink:

 Cheers.